Nasser-Alzaid/Aajil/README.md

 ## Key Learnings

 - Data cleaning and preprocessing are crucial for reliable analysis.
-- Clustering helps uncover hidden patterns and segments in business data.
+- Clustering and grouping help uncover hidden patterns and segments in business data.
 - Machine learning models can predict important business metrics and support decision-making.

 ---